pcatari123/swe645-assignment-3/README.md

 #### Project Description
 Backend for a Web Application that had a Welcome Page and Tabs which allowed prospective University students to fill out a Survey form with an acknowledgement.
 The Survey is a feedback about the campus visit.
 It also had an option to view all surveys filled out by the students till date.
 Used Intellij IDE to develop a RESTful Web service using Spring and integrated it with the MySQL AWS RDS service.
-The application was containerized using Docker and deployed on the container orchestration platform Kubernetes on AWS cloud.
+The application was containerized using Docker and deployed on the contain orchestration platform Kubernetes on AWS cloud.

 #### DOCKER
 Dockerfile contains : Dependencies & Web application related docker definitions